HomeHousing First

 What is Housing First?

-The housing first approach is usually implemented in rapid rehousing or permanent supportive housing.
+The housing first approach to resolving homelessness is a housing justice framework that pairs housing with services.
 Programs that use a housing first approach do not refuse to house applicants because the applicant has a substance use disorder, a criminal record, or mental illness.
-Housing first programs provide support services to help clients stay housed, and, with the exception of regular meetings with a case manager, tenants in housing first programs are not required to use any of the supportive services the program offers.
+Programs that are based on a housing first philosophy provide support services to help clients stay housed.
+With the exception of regular meetings with a case manager, tenants in housing first programs are not required to use any of the supportive services the program offers.
+The goal is to support people in identifying their needs and accessing resources to meet those needs while providing them housing regardless of program participation.
+Housing first program participants must meet the tenancy requirements of their landlord.

 Core Characteristics and Nuances of Housing First